Wait Until...

 It’s up to you!
 If people have been waiting a long time, you may not want to continue sending messages in the campaign.

-Copying a Wait Until
+Copy a Wait Until to other campaigns

 It’s easy to copy the Wait Until between campaigns within the same workspace, because your segment conditions remain the same.